djolaleye/QB/README.md

     - separate analysis on different game situations (ex: by quarter/half, trailing/leading)

 Another direction could be to evaluate outcome based on the difference between opposing QB performance.

+* Note - code no longer applicable, as profootballreference no longer allows data to be scraped for free.